 Step 6: College Visits

-Register on Family Connection to attend informational college visits in the College & Career Center.
-Juniors and Seniors must have a signed pass from their teacher to attend.
+Register in Naviance to attend informational college visits in the CVHS College & Career Center every fall.
+Juniors and Seniors must communicate with their teacher about their absence.
 Click here for detailed instructions.

 Visit a college campus to determine if it’s a good fit, preferably when classes are in session.
 Register for a tour and information session to get the most complete overview of the university.